isaacdpierce/isaacpierce-gatsby/src/pages/posts/express-architecture.md

 Express combines middleware to modify request data

-express() - is the top-level function that creates the Express app and allows access to the 4 Express objects
+`express()` - is the top-level function that creates the Express application and allows access to the 4 Express objects:

-1. _Application_ - app - Exposes the methods to handle HTTP requests, allows configuration of middleware and much more.
+1. _Application_ - `app` - Exposes the methods to handle HTTP requests, allows configuration of middleware and much more.
-2. _Request_ - req - An object with properties describing the request from a client (url, domain, host, port, headers, body, etc. ) - [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Request).
+2. _Request_ - `req` - An object with properties describing the request from a client (url, domain, host, port, headers, body, etc. ) - [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Request).
-3. _Response_ - res - An object with properties describing the response sent to a client from the server -> It includes methods for handling routing, setting the status/headers and formatting the response. - [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Response)
+3. _Response_ - `res` - An object with properties describing the response sent to a client from the server -> It includes methods for handling routing, setting the status/headers and formatting the response. - [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Response)
 4. _Router_ - Creates modular route handlers.
-Referred to as a mini-app.[LINK-TO-ROUTER-POST]
+Referred to as a mini-app.
+[More](https://www.isaacpierce.io/express-router/)

 **Response Methods:**